-Scott Martin, president and CEO of the Norman Chamber of Commerce, said Norman missed a golden opportunity.
+Scott Martin, president and CEO of the Norman Chamber of Commerce, said Norman missed a great chance.

 Darrel Pyle, Norman city manager, said the city will push forward with its mission to improve the quality of life for Norman residents.

 “While we are disappointed the bonds did not pass, we will press on with our mission to provide the best quality of life and safety for Norman residence that we can,” Pyle said.
 “We will move forward with the projects that do have funding at the highest level of service we can provide within their current budgets.”